mrousavy/react-native-blurhash/README.md

 Blurhash.clearCosineCache()
 ```

+> Note: At the moment, cosine operations are only cached on Android.
+Calling `clearCosineCache()` is a no-op on other platforms.

 ## Resources
 * [this medium article.](https://teabreak.e-spres-oh.com/swift-in-react-native-the-ultimate-guide-part-2-ui-components-907767123d9e) jesus christ amen thanks for that
 * [Native Modules documentation](https://reactnative.dev/docs/native-modules-ios.html), especially the [Swift part](https://reactnative.dev/docs/native-modules-ios.html#exporting-swift)